 These studies are a great way to experiment with unit study with minimal investment, and they provide enough structure for the inexperienced parent so that they are not overwhelmed.

 Download N Go

-The Download N Go series includes more than 48 individual studies, each requiring only one week for $8.95 each.
-You can purchase individual studies or collections of studies that bring the cost of each week’s study down to as low as $6 each.
+The Download N Go series includes 60 individual studies, each requiring only one to two weeks.
+You can purchase individual studies or collections of studies (e.g., Animal Science, Science, American History, or Kitchen Science).
 These unit studies are designed for children in grades K through 4.
 Among the diverse assortment of titles are Amelia Earhart, George Washington, Davy Crockett, Astonishing Animals, Dolphin Days, Expedition Africa, Expedition China, Crazy Cartoons, Creation Camouflage, Kite Capers, Roller Coasters, Simply Soccer, Summer Surprises, Winter Wonders, and Tremendous Trees.